 Bulimia lives in the shadows.
 Both bingeing and purging are done in secret, necessitating withdrawal from other people.
 The resulting isolation is multiplied over time, as the disorder wreaks havoc on personal relationships.
-And because bingeing and purging serve as a coping mechanism for difficult feelings and even past traumas, the need to distract and numb with food increases as personal connections wane.
+Because bingeing and purging serve as a coping mechanism for difficult feelings and even past traumas, the need to distract and numb with food increases as personal connections wane.
 Ironically, the interpersonal connections that can help with recovery are specifically shunned by the person with an eating disorder.

 Barbara Spanjers, MS MFT is a therapist and wellness coach who helps people feel more attuned with food and their body.
 Learn more.